 Interested in faculty positions at Lindenwood?
-Get to know about each of our seven academic schools below.
+Get to know about each of our academic colleges.

 Ready to complete an application?
 Visit our career opportunities website, where you can browse through open positions for full-time and part-time teaching appointments across our various programs.

-Housed in the J. Scheidegger Center for the Arts, the School of AMC comprises programs in the visual and performing arts, journalism, advertising, public relations, and more.
+Housed in the J. Scheidegger Center for the Arts and McCluer Hall, the College of Arts and Humanities comprises programs in the visual and performing arts, journalism, advertising, public relations, and more.
 Faculty members bring their many years of professional experience to the classroom and are dedicated to helping students transfer academic knowledge into their future careers.

-The mission of the School of Education at Lindenwood University is to prepare educators, counselors, and leaders who meet the standards set forth by national accrediting organizations, state licensing agencies, and/or other learned societies.
-School of Education faculty collaborate with colleagues from many schools and community organizations to deliver outstanding learning opportunities for all students.
+The mission of the College of Education and Human Services at Lindenwood University is to prepare educators, counselors, and leaders who meet the standards set forth by national accrediting organizations, state licensing agencies, and/or other learned societies.
+College of Education and Human Services faculty collaborate with colleagues from many schools and community organizations to deliver outstanding learning opportunities for all students.

-The School of Sciences faculty is made up of active instructors and researchers who bring years of professional experience into the classroom.
+The College of Science, Technology, and Health faculty is made up of active instructors and researchers who bring years of professional experience into the classroom.
 They lead students in the development of adaptive thinking and problem-solving skills by encouraging independent research and active participation in internships and community-focused projects and programs.